justincasher/justincasher.github.io/pages/seminars.md

 ### Graduate algebraic geometry and number theory seminar

-We meet on Tuesdays from 1:00 PM to 1:55 PM.
+We meet from 1:00 PM to 1:55 PM on Tuesdays.
 The room has yet to be decided.

 ###### Schedule